Overview of the Celo platform and it's relationship to the Ethereum blockchain.

-To achieve this, the Celo project is building a complete stack of new blockchain software, core libraries that run on that blockchain, and end user applications including a Wallet app that communicate with that logic.
+Celo is a complete stack of new blockchain software, core libraries that run on that blockchain, and end-user applications including a Wallet app that communicate with that logic.

 The code of the Celo Blockchain has shared ancestry with Ethereum, blockchain software for building general-purpose decentralized applications.
 Celo differs from Ethereum in several important areas as described in the following sections.
 However, it inherits a number of key concepts.